spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/engineering/workflow/index.html.md

 ---

 This document explains the workflow for anyone working with issues in GitLab Inc.
-For the workflow that applies to everyone please see [PROCESS.md](https://gitlab.com/gitlab-org/gitlab-foss/-/blob/master/PROCESS.md).
+For the workflow that applies to the wider community see the [contributing guide](https://docs.gitlab.com/ee/development/contributing/).

 ## On this page
 {:.no_toc .hidden-md .hidden-lg}